ChainX-Parliament/General-Grants-Program/README.md

-ChainX has been fully open sourced.
-As part of promoting ChainX’s ecosysterm.
-ChainX Council will provide a comprehensive subsidy plan, mainly for software development, community development and market expansion.
+ChainX is the largest Layer-2 network of Bitcoin,based on substrate technology, will evolve into the Polkadot Network as a secondary relay chain eventually.

 ---